biocore/songbird/README.md

 ```

 ### Running Songbird
-After importing your feature table, you can then run Songbird through QIIME 2 as follows:
+With your QIIME 2-formatted feature table, you can run Songbird through QIIME 2 as follows:

 ```
 qiime songbird multinomial \